 One of the two primary missions of The Sight Center is prevention of blindness.
-We accomplish this through a variety of programs, including pre-school vision screening, our low income eye glass and eye exam program, glaucoma screening, and a public education program on child’s eye safety.
+We accomplish this through a variety of programs, including vision screening, our low income eye glass and eye exam program, and a public education program on child’s eye safety.

 Children with poor vision do not necessarily know how well they should see.
 Their vision may blur, they may see double, or have good vision in only one eye.
 Children may not complain because they do not know they should see better and parents cannot be sure about a child’s vision by simply observing him or her.

 The preschool years are the best time to discover eye defects for the maximum results in correction.
 Many visual problems cannot be corrected if they are not treated between the ages of 1 and 6.